pgmagno/tdd-activity/README.md

 # Test Driven Development ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) ![Jest](https://img.shields.io/badge/-jest-%23C21325?style=for-the-badge&logo=jest&logoColor=white)

-Test Driven Development activity from the Software Engineering course at UNDB - Centro Universitário Dom Bosco.
+Test Driven Development activity from the Software Engineering course, part of the Systems Analysis & Development program, at UNDB - Centro Universitário Dom Bosco.
 The assignment represents 20% of the second grade and is to be carried out in groups of three.

 ## The Team